 - 1 pound pasta any bite sized pasta will work

-- 8 ounces chicken breasts shredded (ok to sub thighs)
+- 8 ounces boneless, skinless chicken breast shredded (ok to sub thighs)

 - 4 basil leaves sliced thinly to strips (garnish)

 - Place pasta back in pot, then add pesto mix and stir to coat evenly.
-If the pesto isn't covering evenly, add in reserved pasta water a spoon at a time until it looks even.
+If the pesto isn't covering evenly, add in reserved pasta water a spoonful at a time until it looks even.
+If you forgot the pasta water, add a little bit of olive oil.

-- Sprinkle strips of basil and fresh parmesan over the top.
+- Sprinkle strips of basil and fresh parmesan over the top for garnish if desired just before serving.